 Map of areas and neighborhoods in San Diego for visitors:

-Best areas to stay in San Diego for first-time tourists are:
+9 Best areas to stay in San Diego for first-time tourists

 1. Downtown San Diego

-Many of San Diego’s top attractions are located in or near downtown, including the USS Midway Museum, Seaport Village, the Gaslamp Quarter, and the waterfront Embarcadero area.
+Downtown is where you can find the popular USS Midway Museum, Seaport Village, Gaslamp Quarter, and Embarcadero.
 Being able to walk to these attractions can save you time and money on transportation.

 Bars, shops, restaurants, hotels, and nightclubs line streets throughout this central business district, offering all manner of styles and cuisines, available at a great range of prices.